 - Skills on demand

 Hiring inhouse staff is a lengthy process, in part because you have to assess how many boxes each candidate ticks.
-Outsourcing business elements eliminates this problem, and in fact presents new opportunity.
-Using Outsource Service Providers, or OSPs, means you can pick and choose the skill and experience level of the people delivering work.
+Outsourcing business elements eliminates this problem and, in fact, presents new opportunities.
+Using outsource service providers, or OSPs, means you can pick and choose the skill and experience level of the people delivering work.

-Leading US based Association Management Company (AMC) SmithBucklin’s 2015 Outsourced Services Study confirmed that skills on demand is one of the primary purposes businesses look to outsource;
+According to SmithBucklin, a leading US-based association management company (AMC), and its 2015 Outsourced Services study, skills on demand is one of the primary purposes businesses look to outsource:

 “When asked to explain in their own words how they used or planned to use outsourcing to achieve their organizations’ goals, most respondents focused on outsourcing specific skills (53 percent), followed by supplementing in-house staff (34 percent) and saving money (27 percent).”